Ayobanks/PRODIGY_CS_05/README.md

 This is a beginner-friendly Python script that captures and analyzes IP packets on a network using the Scapy library.

 🧠 Features
-- Captures IP packets (TCP, UDP, ICMP)
+- Detects & Captures IP packets (TCP, UDP, ICMP)

 - Shows source and destination IP addresses

-- Detects protocol used (TCP, UDP, ICMP)

 - Displays readable payload data (if available)